diffblue/gitlab/doc/development/testing_guide/flaky_tests.md

 ### Hanging specs

-When a spec hangs, this is possibly due to a [bug in Rails](https://github.com/rails/rails/issues/34310):
+If a spec hangs, it might be caused by a [bug in Rails](https://github.com/rails/rails/issues/34310):

 - <https://gitlab.com/gitlab-org/gitlab/-/merge_requests/81112>
 - <https://gitlab.com/gitlab-org/gitlab/-/issues/337039>